 Aspirin low-dose is a reduced dosage version of regular strength aspirin.
 Regular strength aspirin is 325 mg.
 Aspirin low-dose is below 100 mg., typically 81 mg.
 If you need aspirin for pain relief or treating a fever, you should take the regular strength, unless recommended otherwise by your doctor.
 Aspirin low-dose is taken on a daily basis to reduce the risk of heart attack and stroke.
 You should not take regular dose aspirin on a long-term, regular basis because of the risk of serious side effects from chronic use.

-- Q What dosage of aspirin is recommended to prevent heart attacks?
+- Q How much aspirin should women take to prevent heart attack?

-- Q Can aspirin help prevent migraine headaches?
+- Q Will taking aspirin and other NSAIDS help prevent colon cancer?

 - Q What happens if I miss a dose of aspirin low-dose?